 There are a number of stock image type websites where you can actually get some decent images for free.
-I won't name them all (here's a post that lists 25 of them), but the one that most people seem to like best is called Free Images.
+I won't name them all, but the one that most people seem to like best is called Free Images.

 Here, you can use their database of nearly 400,000 images for free, but you may need to ask for permission from the photographer first.

 You may not necessarily need to link to the image or the photographer, but the photographers on this site seem to like to know what their images are being used for.
 Most of them are just curious, and as a photographer I would want to know the same thing, so it's not much just to leave a comment about how you're going to use the image.

 Don't Overdo It